When customers buy your competitor’s product… and then buy yours

 How can you win those deals too?

 When Gerry and I walked into the hospital’s network operations center, our faces lit up with an appropriate level of awe.
-When on sales calls, the customer’s jokes are always funny, and you are always in awe of the customer’s workspace.
+On sales calls, the customer’s jokes are always funny, and the customer’s workspace fills you with awe.

 Compared to all the other activity at the hospital, our product might appear insignificant.
 At ITWatchDogs our web-enabled hardware1 measured indoor weather—the environment of server rooms, factory floors, or hospital rooms—things like temperature, humidity, whether the door was open, whether power was flowing, whether there was a problem with the air conditioning.
-If it gets too hot in a server room, components literally melt, causing downtime and significant replacement expense and a posts factor realization that backups don’t always restore.
+If it gets too hot in a server room, components literally melt, causing downtime and significant replacement expense and the discovery that “backup” doesn’t always include “restore”.
 We were selling physical devices that monitored those factors and alerted when an air conditioner needs to be serviced ahead of an actual failure, or respond to a failure in minutes rather than hours.

 1 This was in the early 2000s, when “web-enabled hardware” was rare and interesting.

-The NOC (Network Operations Center) looks like NASA Mission Control—monitors everywhere, with numbers and graphs and kaleidoscopic colors that only long-tenured employees could distinguish between “normal” and “concerning”.
-Relatively few people monitor thousands of devices in the main the data center and strewn about the hospital.
-This was more than twenty years ago, before the “mobile revolution”, so they weren’t monitoring iPads and smart phones, but rather pagers and medical devices and patient records and the front desk and back-end systems, and who knows what else.
+The NOC (Network Operations Center) looks like NASA Mission Control—monitors everywhere, with numbers and graphs and kaleidoscopic colors that only long-tenured employees could pattern-match between “normal” and “concerning”.
+Relatively few people monitor thousands of devices in the data center and strewn about the hospital—terminals and pagers and medical devices and patient records and the front desk and back-end systems, and who knows what else.

-This is the classic domain of the “Enterprise Software Buyer,” and indeed they had “Enterprise Software” doing the monitoring.
+A hospital is the classic domain of the “Enterprise Software Buyer,” and indeed they had “Enterprise Software” doing the monitoring.
 In particular they used HP OpenView—a multi-million dollar software extravaganza from Hewlett-Packard, in case you thought all that company knows how to do is charge too much for printer ink.
 Well, it turns out they charge too much for printer ink and they charge too much to monitor hospital IT systems.
 This is a company that can focus on more than one thing at a time!
-We were hoping they would buy our weather gear, link it via HP OpenView to the Shuttle-Launch monitors, and everyone’s happy.
+We were hoping they would buy our weather gear, link it via HP OpenView to the Shuttle-Launch monitors, and save lives, or at least, not lose them due to IT failures.

 But we noticed something else that surprised us.
-Something that turned into an instructive observation for anyone building a start-up and competing against incumbents, even Big Enterprise Brands.
+Something that turned into an instructive observation for anyone building a start-up and competing against incumbents including Big Enterprise Brands.

 They were also using What’s Up Gold.